Chilling out at the world's northernmost surfing contest

 Whale stew

-Unstad — population: 14 — is an unlikely epicentre for the sport in Norway.
+Unstad — population: 14 — is an unlikely epicenter for the sport in Norway.
 Nestled in a rugged valley, the tiny hamlet is home to more sheep than people.

 But its beaches boast consistent waves and the town has not one, but two surf shops.